Layer-dependent electronic structures and magnetic ground states of polar-polar $\rm{LaVO_3/KTaO_3}$ (001) heterostructures: Abstract

 \section{Abstract}

-Using first-principles and model Hamiltonian approach, we explore the electronic properties of polar-polar LaVO$_3$/KTaO$_3$ (LVO/KTO, 001) hetero-interfaces of up to six and five layers of KTO and LVO, respectively.
-Our calculations suggest the presence of multiple Lifshitz transitions (LT) in the $t_{2g}$ bands which may show up in high thermal conductivity and Seebeck coefficient.
-The LT can be tuned by the number of LaVO$_3$ layers or gate voltage.
-The spin-orbit coupling is found to be negligible, coming only from the Ta $5d_{xy}$-derived band, 5$d_{xz}$ and 5$d_{yz}$ bands being far away from the Fermi level.
-The magnetic properties of the interfaces, due to Vanadium ions, turn out to be intriguing.
-The magnetic states are highly sensitive to the number of layers of LaVO$_3$ and KTaO$_3$: the interfaces with equal number of LVO and KTO layers always favor an antiferromagnetic (AFM) ordering.
-Moreover, the combination of even-even and odd-odd layers shows an AFM order for more than two LaVO$_3$ layers.
-The spin-polarized density of states reveals that all the interfaces with ferromagnetic (FM) ground states are \textit{half-metallic}.
-The small energy differences between AFM and FM configurations indicate a possible coexistence of competing AFM and FM ground states in these interfaces.
-In addition, the interface requires different number of LVO layers for it to be metallic: half-metallic FM for three and above, and metallic AFM for four and above.
+Employing a first-principles and model Hamiltonian approach, we work out the electronic properties of polar-polar LaVO$_3$/KTaO$_3$ (LVO/KTO, 001) heterostrctures, with up to six layers of KTO and five layers of LVO.
+Our analyses indicate the existence of multiple Lifshitz transitions (LTs) within the $t_{2g}$ bands, which can be fine-tuned by adjusting the number of LVO layers or applying gate voltage.
+Contrary to the experimental report, spin-orbit coupling is found to be negligible, originating solely from the Ta $5d_{xy}$-derived band of KTO, while the 5$d_{xz}$ and 5$d_{yz}$ bands are considerably away from the Fermi level while LVO overlayers having no role in it.
+Magnetic properties of the heterostructures, due to Vanadium ions, exhibit a pronounced sensitivity to the number of LVO and KTO layers.
+Our calculations indicate that the interlayer AFM, (so called A-AFM), is energetically most favorable.
+This is further supported by ground state energy calculations on extended $\sqrt{2}\times\sqrt{2}$ supercells.
+Moreover, we find that an insulator to metal transition at the interface requires four LVO layers, corroborating the experimental observation.
+The interfaces featuring ferromagnetic (FM) ground states turn out to be \textit{half-metallic} after the critical thickness is reached.
+Considerations of the magnetic interactions appear crucial for the experimentally observed critical thickness for metallicity.